voilknetwork/voilk-js/README.md

 The Chain ID could change.
 If it does, it may not be reflected here, but will be documented on any testnet launch announcements.

 ## Contributions
 Patches are welcome!
 Contributors are listed in the package.json file.
 Please run the tests before opening a pull request and make sure that you are passing all of them.
-If you would like to contribute, but don't know what to work on, check the issues list or on Voilknetwork Chat channel #voilkjs https://voilknetwork.chat/channel/voilkjs.
+If you would like to contribute, but don't know what to work on, check the issues list or talk to us at our discord group find link to join discord on https://voilk.com

 ## Issues
 When you find issues, please report them!